0cv/sftools/README.md

 ## Can I test it?

-Yes, it's available under https://sftools.herokuapp.com and under https://sftoolssandbox.herokuapp.com.
+Yes, it's available under https://sftools.herokuapp.com.
 Please note, that while you should be able to deploy easily across environment, the backup of metadata on Git is more resource consuming and especially, the project management part is generating very large volume of data which is not going to work on a free mongo tier...
 Please be mindful!
 Also note that while the app does not store any credentials, it will store your access and especially your [refresh token](https://help.salesforce.com/apex/HTViewHelpDoc?id=remoteaccess_oauth_refresh_token_flow.htm&language=en).
 Therefore, you shouldn't use any of these free app with any Production credentials.
 Instead, you should clone the repository and install the app on your own instance.

 ## How much does it cost?